grdw/grdw/_posts/2023-10-01-my-intercom-part-1.md

 }
 ```

-The `buf` will print out some bytes, and when converting specific ranges to a string, I'm able to find out more about my doorbell like it's mac address and some other hardware information.
+The `buf` will print out some bytes, and when converting specific ranges to a string, I'm able to find out more about my intercom like it's mac address and some other hardware information.

 ### To continue on with port 64100 though:
 As you can see above I called port 24199 and not 64100.
 I still don't know what protocol it speaks, and from all the information I've gathered thusfar it seems like this is a custom protocol and one where I can't find anything about online.
 The only logical next step right now is to figure out how the protocol works by hand.
 First, just to confirm that it accepts both TCP and UDP calls I do a simple test with netcat: